Free Nitrate Water Testing Event for Stearns County Private Well Owners

 7. Your sample will be collected from you and analyzed while you wait – Hopefully no longer than 10 minutes.
 Our water experts will bring you the results and gladly answer any questions you may have about your well or well water.

-Certified water testing will be available through Traut Companies for a small fee to test for bacteria, nitrate, and arsenic.
-This option is only available for those who get their primary drinking water from a private well and bring in a water sample to the nitrate testing event.
+Discount Details: A $20 dollar coupon will be available for further certified water analysis through Traut Companies for those that bring a water sample to be tested at this event.
+Samples would have to be tested for bacteria, nitrate, and arsenic to be eligible to use the coupon.
+The water sample would also need to be submitted to Traut Companies by September 1, 2022.
+It ends up being a $90.00 value for $70.00.
+Again, this option is only available for those who get their primary drinking water from a private well and bring in a water sample to the nitrate testing event.
 Traut Companies will be on site to provide water sample bottles and instructions on how to collect a water sample for further testing.

 Deadline: Submit water samples to Traut Wells by Thursday, September 1st.
 Their new location is 32640 County Road 133 in Saint Joseph.